faxm0dem/grafana-riemann-websocket-datasource/README.md

 1. Never use the same query more than once in the same dashboard.
 If you want to get two different representations of the same data, use Grafana's ["reuse queries" functionality](https://github.com/grafana/grafana/pull/16660) instead
 2. If you modify a query's parameters (*e.g.* `MaxFreq`) save, then reload the tab
 3. If you don't need your realtime dashboard, close the tab for your riemann server's sake

+### Mixed datasources

+Grafana offers the ability to add data from multiple datasources to a panel through the use of the `--Mixed--` datasource.
+Unfortunately this functionality doesn't work yet with streaming datasources.
+If you would like to use this functionality, please help us [increase this bug's visibility by adding a thumbs up](https://github.com/grafana/grafana/issues/28981)

 ## Learn more
 - [Riemann](https://riemann.io)